Agent15/Gambit_PWR_PACK/README.md

 **- Domino Effect's Gambit**: If an enemy piece is trapped, trap every enemy piece adjacent to it.

-**Sniper's Gambit**: Capturing with a bishop from 3 or more spaces away skips the enemy's turn.
+**- Sniper's Gambit**: Capturing with a bishop from 3 or more spaces away skips the enemy's turn.

+**- Schrodinger's Gambit**: If any of your phantom pieces is threatened, it becomes default.